A global decomposition theorem for excluding immersions in graphs with no edge-cut of order three: Introduction

 \begin{proposition} Let $G$ be a graph.
 Let $w$ be a nonnegative integer. \begin{enumerate} \item If the tree-cut torso-width of $G$ is at most $w$, then the carving-width of $G$ is at most $w$ and there exists no edge-tangle of order $w+1$ in $G$. \item If the carving-width of $G$ is at most $w$ and $G$ is loopless, then the tree-cut torso-width of $G$ is at most $3w/2$. \item If there exists no edge-tangle of order $w$ in $G$, then the tree-cut torso-width is at most $3w-3$. \end{enumerate} \end{proposition}

-We conclude this section by discussing the relationship between our results and tree-cut width which is the main width parameter for tree-cut decomposition considered in the literature introduced by Wollan \cite{w_imm}.
+We conclude this subsection by discussing the relationship between our results and tree-cut width which is the main width parameter for tree-cut decomposition considered in the literature introduced by Wollan \cite{w_imm}.

-\begin{dfn} {\rm The {\it width} of a tree-cut decomposition $(T,\X)$ of a graph $G$ is the maximum among the adhesion of $(T,\X)$ and $\min_{t \in V(T)}\lvert V(\bar{H}_t) \rvert$, where $\bar{H}_t$ is the graph, called the {\it 3-center at $t$}, obtained from the torso at $t$ by repeatedly suppressing perimeter vertices of degree at most two until every perimeter vertex has degree at least 3.
-The {\it tree-cut width} is the minimum width of a tree-cut decomposition of $G$.} \end{dfn} The motivation for considering 3-centers is to avoid very simple graphs such as stars having large width.
+\begin{dfn} {\rm The {\it width} of a tree-cut decomposition $(T,\X)$ of a graph $G$ is the maximum among the adhesion of $(T,\X)$ and $\min_{t \in V(T)}\lvert V(\bar{H}_t) \rvert$, where $\bar{H}_t$ is the graph, called the {\it 3-center at $t$}, obtained from the torso at $t$ by repeatedly suppressing peripheral vertices of degree at most two until every peripheral vertex has degree at least 3.
+The {\it tree-cut width} of $G$ is the minimum width of a tree-cut decomposition of $G$.} \end{dfn} The motivation for considering 3-centers is to avoid very simple graphs such as stars having large width.
 Tree-cut width is an effective width parameter with respect to problems about immersions.
 For example, Wollan \cite{w_imm} proved an analogy of the Grid Minor Theorem: every graph with large tree-cut width contains a large wall as an immersion.